jshawl/peanut-butter-and-jelly/07-uxdi-collaboration/grids/css-grids-lesson-plan.md

 **Q:** How are we going to define the widths for each of these classes?
 * What unit should we use?
-* How are we going to calculate the value?
+* How are we going to calculate these values?

 ```css
 /* style.css */